magento/devdocs/guides/v2.3/graphql/product/product-interface.md

 #### PriceAdjustment array {#PriceAdjustment}

+{:.bs-callout-info}
+The `PriceAdjustment` object has been deprecated.
+In cases where the value for the `code` attribute was `WEEE`, use `fixed_product_taxes.label` instead.
+If the value was `tax` or `weee_tax`, the taxes will be included or excluded as part of the price in the `ProductPrice` or `FixedProductTax` object, respectively.

-The `PricedAdjustment` object defines the amount of money to apply as an adjustment, the type of adjustment to apply, and whether the item is included or excluded from the adjustment.
+The `PriceAdjustment` object defines the amount of money to apply as an adjustment, the type of adjustment to apply, and whether the item is included or excluded from the adjustment.

 Attribute |  Data Type | Description
 --- | --- | ---